 Falling in Love at Sea: Living Together On a Cruise Ship (By a Crew Member)

-Before we got married I had a lot of passengers ask, “so, do they let you live together even if you aren’t married?”
+Before we got married I had a lot of passengers ask, “Do they let you live together even if you aren’t married?”
 This was always a challenging question to answer.
 Sometimes the people asking had weighted it with the subquestion of “so the company let’s you live in sin?”.
 Sometimes they were just genuinely curious about crew life.

 The thing about ships: there is a finite amount of space.
 If someone that wasn’t meant to have a roommate is willing to have a roommate (like a spouse or significant other) that is, in a lot of situations, freeing up a cabin for someone else (there are some technicalities that go with this, but in general).